-You can read more information on the Ripple reserve requirements in the official documentation.
+You can read more information on the XRP reserve requirements in the official documentation.

-Similar to how Exodus requires a minimum Ethereum balance to exchange ERC20 tokens, Exodus also requires a small amount of XRP to be stored in your wallet to remain in compliance with Ripple's enforced reserve requirements.
+Similar to how Exodus requires a minimum balance for Solana (SOL) and Polkadot (DOT) accounts, Exodus also requires a small amount of XRP to be stored in your wallet to remain in compliance with the XRP Ledger enforced reserve requirements.

-By default, a minimum balance of 20 XRP is required.
-If your XRP address in Exodus has less than this minimum balance, clicking on the "Receive" tab will display a modal (popup) with this warning to alert you of the situation:
+By default, a minimum balance of 10 XRP is required.
+If your XRP address in Exodus has less than this minimum balance, clicking on the Receive button will display a modal (popup) with this warning to alert you of the situation:

-Please note: that you will not be able to send XRP while the balance in your Exodus wallet remains below 20 XRP.
+Please note: That you will not be able to send XRP while the balance in your Exodus wallet remains below 10 XRP.

 Once your balance exceeds 50 XRP, all of these notifications will disappear from the Exodus UI.

-When exchanging other assets for XRP, Exodus will always make sure that you will receive more than 50 XRP to ensure these account minimums are covered.
+When exchanging other assets for XRP using the Exodus third-party in-app exchange feature, Exodus will always make sure that you will receive more than 50 XRP to ensure these account minimums are covered.